Watercolor and photography

 Ever Golden, 400m Containerschiff, Burchardkai, Hafen Hamburg , Fotografie von Thomas Hartstang, Atelier Südereiche

-The old, still-used fishing boats in their even older moorings are a kind of landmark of Maasholm.
-We've been doing our Maasholm Schlei tour there for years.
-So it was inevitable that we'd depict one of the typical spots, this time from very different perspectives.
+The old fishing boats, still in use, in their even older moorings are something of a landmark in Maasholm.
+For years we've been doing our Maasholm Schlei tour there.
+So it was inevitable that we would feature one of these typical spots, this time from very different perspectives.

 Kähne Maasholm II Maasholm Hafen, ein Aquarell von Stephanie Hartstang, Atelier Südereiche